wwoody827/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Final Model Architecture

-This is the final model architecture I used for this project.
+This is the fist submitted model architecture I used for this project.

 * Crop
 * Conv2D, 36x5x5, with subsample 2x2